NeurodataWithoutBorders/nwb_hackathons/HCK06_2018_Janelia/README.md

 * Create the outline for your project at the hackathon.
 For further details and instructions on how to create a project see [here](projects/README.md)
 * Bring any example data sets needed for your project with you to the hackathon.
 For any lab-specific data (i.e., data not in NWB:N) you should know how to read the data using Python and ideally have scripts ready for reading the data.
-* Bring your labtop with appropriate software installed.
+* Bring your laptop with appropriate software installed.
 For instructions on how to install PyNWB see [http://pynwb.readthedocs.io/en/latest/getting_started.html#installation](http://pynwb.readthedocs.io/en/latest/getting_started.html#installation)
 * For an overview of NWB:N see also: [https://neurodatawithoutborders.github.io/](https://neurodatawithoutborders.github.io/)

 ## Objective